‘Bold And The Beautiful’ Spoilers For Wednesday, August 7: Brooke Blasts Flo, Shauna, & Zoe

 — Bold & The Beautiful (@BandB_CBS) August 5, 2019

 Brooke is also angry because so many lives were destroyed by Flo’s deceit.
-Hope and Liam’s marriage was annulled because Hope chose to sacrifice her love for Liam so that he could be a father to the girls.
+Hope and Liam’s marriage was annulled because Hope chose to sacrifice her love for Liam so he could be a father to the girls.
 Liam was affected because he was rejected by his wife, while Steffy Forrester (Jacqueline MacInnes Wood) will also have to give up the daughter she has come to love as her own.

-The Bold and the Beautiful spoilers indicate that Brooke will call in Flo, Zoe, and Shauna.
+The Bold and the Beautiful spoilers indicate that Brooke will call in Flo, Zoe and Shauna.
 She will feel betrayed because she trusted them.
 Zoe is one of Forrester Creations’ top models while the Logans recently welcomed Flo and Shauna into their family.

 Flo will feel the brunt of Brooke’s anger because she played such a pivotal role in the deception.
-Wyatt has already broken up with her, but Brooke could also fire her from her job.
-She stands to lose everything she has gained from moving from Las Vegas to Los Angeles.
-And she only has herself to blame.
+Wyatt already broke up with her, but things could get worse.
+Brooke could fire her from her job.
+She stands to lose everything she has gained by moving from Las Vegas to Los Angeles — and she only has herself to blame.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.